Booooooomy/Booooooomy.github.io/_posts/2018-06-29-pointer-and-dereference-operator.md

 3. Pointers allow to dynamically allocate memory during run time(Dynamic Memory Allocation: do not need to know the size or number of memory that will be needed for an object at compile time, rather the size is allocated during runtime).

+### The allocation of a pointer

+let's say there are two pointers called numPtr and numPtr2.
+Since both of them are pointers, if we do **numPtr = numPtr2;**, numPtr points to the same address where numPtr2 is also pointing to.
+Just to double check, if we do (numPtr == numPtr2) here, we get true boolean value, since now both pointers are same.

+##

 ## The dereference operator